 The Company's capital resources are sensitive to changes in market conditions, due to both changes in the value of the assets and to the effect that changes in investment conditions may have on the value of the liabilities.
-Capital resources are also sensitive to assumptions and experience relating to mortality, longevity and to a lesser extent expenses.
+Capital resources are also sensitive to assumptions and experience relating to longevity, new business strain and, to a lesser extent, expenses.